TianzhongSong/C3D-keras/README.md

 models.py   Define the C3D model.

 train_c3d.py    Train the C3D model, the init learning rate was set to 0.005, and it divided by 10 after 4，8， 12 epoch as same as in the origin perper.
+Video clips are resized to 128x171x16, then flip the data and apply a center crop (112x112x16)on clips.

 Results：